mohzim/microservices-eks-devops/README.md

 DevOps project to deploy microservices based application on AWS EKS clusters using Jenkins, Helm Charts, ArgoCD, Terraform etc.

 ## Overview
-This repo provides steps to migrate legacy platform to AWS cloud environment, define architecture following best practices of security and business continuty and implement the solution on AWS Cloud using Kubernetes, Terraform, Jenkins and ArgoCD.   sets up Kubernetes cluster on IONOS Cloud using terraform.
+This repo provides steps to migrate legacy platform to AWS cloud environment, define architecture following best practices of security and business continuty and implement the solution on AWS Cloud using Kubernetes, Terraform, Jenkins and ArgoCD.
+This rep sets up Kubernetes cluster on AWS Cloud using terraform.
 It deploys highly available web appliction (wordpress-nginx) with helm charts.
 Additonally provides instruction to setup Prometheus and Grafana for monitoring as well as Velero for Backup solution for Kubernetes clusters.

 Please note that this repo is for demo purpose only and should not be used in Production environments.

 ## Prerequisite
-1. [Download](https://docs.ionos.com/cli-ionosctl) and [configure](https://registry.terraform.io/providers/ionos-cloud/ionoscloud/latest/docs) IONOS CLI for your IONOS Account.
+1. [Download](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) AWS CLI for your AWS Account.
 2. [Download](https://git-scm.com/downloads) Git.
 3. [Download](https://developer.hashicorp.com/terraform/install?product_intent=terraform) and install Terraform.
 4. [Download](https://helm.sh/docs/intro/install/) and and install Helm.